Hueytown High School

 Hueytown High School is a four-year public high school in the Birmingham, Alabama suburb of Hueytown.
 It is one of fourteen high schools in the Jefferson County School System.
 Hueytown competes in AHSAA Class 6A athletics.
-According to the website "Niche.com" Hueytown High was ranked #48 among the "Top fifty Alabama High Schools for Athletes" in 2020, one of only two Jefferson County School System schools to be so recognized among the state's more than 347 high schools.

 Student profile

 Enrollment in grades 9-12 for the 2013-14 school year is 1,113 students.
 Approximately 51% are white, 43% are African-American, 4% are Hispanic, and 2% are multiracial.
-Roughly 52% of students qualify for free or reduced price lunch.
+Roughly 52% of students qualify for free or reduced-price lunch.

 Hueytown has a graduation rate of 88%.
 Approximately 89% of its students meet or exceed state proficiency standards in mathematics, and 85% meet or exceed standards in reading.
 The average ACT score for Hueytown students is 22.